robOcity/ai-course/topic-4b-probabilistic-reasoning.md

     1. Illustrate how belief nets allow intelligent agents to make better decisions when facing uncertainty.

-    2. Estimate probabilities for moves for environments such as Wumpus World.

 3. **Readings**

     1. Read Chapter 14 - Probabilistic Reasoning (Sections 14.1 through 14.5)